Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Deployment Stages

 * Making changes in the API Gateway does not mean they’re effective
-* You need to make a “deployment” for them to be in effect
+* You need to make a "deployment" for them to be in effect
 * It’s a common source of confusion
-* Changes are deployed to “Stages” (as many as you want)
+* Changes are deployed to "Stages" (as many as you want)
 * Use the naming you like for stages (dev, test, prod)
 * Each stage has its own configuration parameters
 * Stages can be rolled back as a history of deployments is kept